Mahim: History

 Mahim was one of the Seven Islands of Bombay that were later joined through land reclamation projects to form the present-day Mumbai City district.

 Mahikavatichi Bakhar, a 15th-17th century Marathi text of doubtful authenticity, describes the history of Mahim as follows: Pratap Bimb, a brother of the king of Champaner, established his capital at a place called Mahikavati, the present-day Mahim village near Kelve (now commonly known as Kelve-Mahim).
-After losing control of his former capital, Pratap Bimb established his new capital at present-day Mahim, which he named after his former capital.
+After losing control of this place, Pratap Bimb established his new capital at present-day Mahim, which he named after his former capital.
 After one of his successors died heirless, Nagar-shah, the ruler of Ghandivi (Gandevi), conquered the area.
 In the 14th century, Prince Bimb-dev (Bhima) of Devagiri made Mahim his capital, but Nagar Shah's, family soon regained control of the area as vassals of the Delhi Sultanate.
 Subsequently, some local families, such as the Nayate and Bhongale ruled over the area for a brief period.
 The Muzaffarids of Gujarat captured the region in 1429 CE, and ruled it until 1534 CE, when the Portuguese seized it.